 Community Partner Free-Admission Coupon Program

 Qualified organizations who request to participate in the coupon program receive a reproducible sheet of free admission coupons that they may distribute to the families they serve.
-The Museum encourages you to use the coupons as incentives for positive actions but does not require it.

 The coupons are labeled with the organization’s name so that they may be tracked and accounted for when they are redeemed.
 The Passport 2 Play Community Partner takes responsibility for distributing the coupons and making sure they are not abused or distributed outside of the guidelines of the program.